bioint/DSEO/README.md

 The current version aligns with v1.0 on [BioPortal](https://bioportal.bioontology.org/ontologies/DSEO).
 The directory also contains source files for graphViz visualizations of the DSEO.

+## License
+Given that the DSEO is used with the [ERuDIte Training Resource Metadata Standard](https://github.com/bioint/erudite-training-resource-standard), which has its foundations in Schema.org, the DSEO is also licensed under the Creative Commons Attribution-ShareAlike License (version 3.0).
+The license is available at: [http://creativecommons.org/licenses/by-sa/3.0/](http://creativecommons.org/licenses/by-sa/3.0/).

+Please see [Schema.org's terms](https://schema.org/docs/terms.html) for additional details regarding the Creative Commons Attribution-ShareAlike License (version 3.0) in their domain.